open-crosspost/open-crosspost-proxy-service/README.md

 ## Security

-- OAuth tokens are encrypted before storage in Deno KV
+- OAuth tokens are encrypted with AES-GCM before storage in Deno KV
+- Versioned encryption supports future key rotation
+- Token access is logged with PII redaction
+- NEAR wallet signatures are validated for all authenticated requests
 - CORS is configured to only allow requests from allowed origins
-- Input validation is performed on all requests
+- Input validation is performed on all requests using Zod
+- Standardized error handling across all endpoints

 ## License